tillbiskup/labinform-eln/docs/developer/developers.rst

 This will start the Docker container, name it ``eln``, mount a few local directories and bind the HTTP port of the container to the local port ``8081``.
 To view your LabInform ELN, direct your browser to the address `<http://localhost:8081/>`_.

-If the container won't start and you get a message instead that the name is used already, this usually means that either a container with the same name exists already or that you had it rnu previously.
+If the container won't start and you get a message instead that the name is used already, this usually means that either a container with the same name exists already or that you had it run previously.
 In this case, simply delete the old container:

 .. code-block:: bash